REGULATORY GAPS

 For 421-a buildings already in existence, the proposed reform would require a building-funded affordability-extension reserve so that low-income tier defaults do not destabilize the building when the abatement ends.

 This sits alongside two other CCNYC legislative drafts: a Resident Disclosure Act and a Sponsor-Unit COPA.
-All three address gaps in the same statutory architecture — RPTL § 421-a, the General Business Law Martin Act (GBL § 352-eeee), and NYC Admin Code Title 26.
+All three address gaps in the same statutory architecture — RPTL § 421-a, the Martin Act (GBL § 352-e et seq., which governs the new-construction condo offering plans filed with the AG Real Estate Finance Bureau), and NYC Admin Code Title 26.